 Reproduction of fertility in modern agriculture is carried out in two ways: material and technological.

-Material method of fertility reproduction is based on the application of fertilizers, ameliorants, pesticides, etc. It has the most complete and diverse effect on fertility by replenishing the stocks of nutrients.
+Material method of fertility reproduction is based on the application of fertilizers, ameliorants, pesticides, etc. It has the most complete and diverse effect on soil fertility by replenishing nutrients.

 Technological method of reproduction is based on the use of crop rotation, various methods of tillage and methods of sowing, intermediate crops, etc. It mobilizes soil resources, but does not replenish them, so the use of this method alone is not able to provide a long-term effect of fertility reproduction.